 Social Changes and Yuwen Education in Post-Mao China Control, Conformity and Contradiction

 Public Education Reform and Network Governance Lessons From Chinese State-Owned Enterprise Schools

 Educating the Children of Migrant Workers in Beijing Migration, education, and policy in urban China

 Intergenerational income mobility is of great societal importance due to its relevance to equal socio-economic opportunity and future economic efficiency.
 In her book Dr Hou explores the potential role of education policy in reducing intergenerational transmission of poverty and promoting ...

 This book examines the interactions and dynamics between one cross-border joint-university and its social environment in the process of institutional transplantation and organizational adaptation.
 This study specifically demonstrates the interplays between the joint-university and its key players, ...

 Edited By Peggy A. Kong, Emily Hannum, Gerard A. Postiglione

 December 18, 2020

-The People’s Republic of China in the first decade of the 21st century experienced dramatic growth and expansion that altered the educational environment of children.
-Rapid economic development increased prosperity and lifted more Chinese out of poverty and expanded educational access for their ...
+In the first decade of the twenty-first century, the People's Republic of China experienced dramatic growth and expansion that altered the educational environment of children.
+Rapid economic development increased prosperity and educational opportunities for children expanded in a ...

 October 30, 2020